joshuazd/dotfiles/README.md

 They are aliased to mvi and cvi, respectively

 [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) will be installed only if a zsh executable could be found

+## Misc Features

+- The 256-colors.sh script will print out all 256 term colors, both as background and as foreground colors.

+  Run it using `bash 256-colors.sh`

+- The colortrans.py script will convert between hex codes and term colors.
+  It can also match hex codes to their nearest term color equivalent